Microservices are useful not as an architectural status symbol, but as a way to align domain boundaries, team structure, and responsibility.

 Related chapters

-- Decomposition strategies - it gives a practical framework for service boundaries and helps avoid distributed-monolith patterns early.
+- Decomposition strategies - it gives a practical framework for service boundaries and helps avoid distributed-monolith patterns from the start.

-- Inter-service communication patterns - it deepens sync/async integration choices and shows how to build resilient service-to-service contracts.
+- Inter-service communication patterns - it deepens synchronous/asynchronous integration choices and shows how to build resilient service-to-service contracts.

-- Service Discovery: how services find each other - it covers the platform side of integration: discovery, routing and reliability of dynamic service interactions.
+- Service Discovery: how services find each other - it covers the platform side of integration: discovery, routing, and reliability for dynamic service interactions.

 - Learning Domain-Driven Design (short summary) - it connects integration architecture with domain language and bounded contexts to reduce coupling.